SilentCall2598/QuarryOpt/README.md

 remove and will see a smaller improvement.

 Chunk reset, measured on a separate 32-quarry stress test: **`releaseChunk` 8.41% → 3.07% (−64%)**.

+<sub>`ItemFilterItems.matches` and `EntityItem.<init>` recurse, so the table reports
+top-level totals only.
+Spark's aggregate method view sums nested calls and reads higher for those two rows.</sub>

 ## Requirements